 - Antonio Canova’s memorial to the last Admiral of the Venetian Republic, Angelo Emo, was commissioned by the Senate , after 1792.

-- This is a conservative maintenance project that will be undertaken by students of the Istituto Veneto per i Beni Culturali and will involve careful cleaning of surface deposits from earlier wax applications and staining from oxydised metal cramps inside the work.
+- This is a conservative maintenance project was undertaken by students of the Istituto Veneto per i Beni Culturali and involved careful cleaning of surface deposits from earlier wax applications and staining from oxydised metal cramps inside the work.

 - The Istituto Veneto per i Beni Culturali was founded in 1995 by Renzo Ravagnan and you can find more about its conservation work and teaching here.

 - With many thanks to Federica Restiani, Scientific Co-Ordinator of the IVBC.